josep-pujol/fsfd-tasking/README.md

         - Add or Remove the "Issues" sign

 - Completed Tasks Page
-    - Navigation links on top
+    - Navigation links
     - Display tasks that are not completed
     - Pagination, including dropdown menu to select number of rows per page
     - Search and Sorting functionality for all fields in the Table

 - Add and Edit Task Pages
-    - Navigation links on top
+    - Navigation links
     - Button to Cancel and go back to the Main Page
     - Button to Add and Store the Task
     - Insert the "Task Name" field; with validation